“Disability Pride: Celebrating 32 Years of the ADA”

 Additional Resources on the ADA and ADAAA

-- The ODEP-funded Partnership on Employment & Accessible Technology (PEAT) promotes the employment of people with disabilities through the development, adoption, and promotion of accessible technology policy.
+- The ODEP-funded Partnership on Employment & Accessible Technology (PEAT) promotes the employment of people with disabilities through the development, adoption and promotion of accessible technology policy.
 As part of this, it offers information and resources related to the ADA and accessible technology.

-- ADA.gov, the Federal Government’s central source for information about the ADA and ADAAA, has information, resources and technical assistance materials on all aspects of the ADA and ADAAA, with links to the various agencies that have enforcement responsibilities.
+- ADA.gov, the Federal Government’s central source for information about the ADA and ADAAA, has information, resources and technical assistance materials on all aspects of the law, with links to the various agencies that have enforcement responsibilities.

 - The Equal Employment Opportunity Commission is the agency responsible for administering the ADA's employment provisions and offers a number of disability-related resources, including regulatory guidance and technical assistance on all aspects of the ADA and employment.
 Just a few examples include:

-- The ADA National Network is a federally-funded network of 10 regional centers offering businesses, government agencies, and individuals information, guidance, and training on the ADA.
+- The ADA National Network is a federally funded network of 10 regional centers offering businesses, government agencies and individuals information, guidance and training on the ADA, including its employment provisions.